Candace Owens: Planned 2024 Australasian tour

 In late August 2024, Owens announced plans for a speaking tour of five Australian cities and the New Zealand city of Auckland in November 2024.
 In response, local Jewish groups including the Zionist Federation of Australia, the Anti-Defamation Commission, Dayenu, and the Holocaust Centre called for the Australian and New Zealand governments to deny Owens entry due to her anti-Semitic views and remarks.
 Annetta Able, who survived Mengele's experiments, said that Owens's denial of Nazi medical experiments "is not just deeply offensive, it is a dangerous distortion of historical truth that I witnessed with my own eyes."
 Similar calls were echoed by Australian Coalition immigration spokesperson Dan Tehan, who called upon Home Affairs Minister Tony Burke to block Owens's visa application on character grounds.
 New Zealand Acting Race Relations Commissioner Saunoamaali'i Dr Karanina Sumeo criticised Owens's Holocaust denial and said that "freedom of expression must be balanced against people's right to be free from discrimination, the right to safety and security, and the right to religious freedom and belief."
 By contrast, Juliet Moses of the New Zealand Jewish Council disagreed with calls to ban Owens's entry, citing free speech.
 Immigration New Zealand said that Owens's visa application would be subject to a character test.
 During an interview with Sydney radio station 2GB, Owens confirmed that she would not be canceling her travel plans to Australia, saying that her husband had cousins there.

-On October 27, 2024, Australia's Immigration Minister Tony Burke said Owens's visa had been canceled based on her "capacity to incite discord", stating "From downplaying the impact of the Holocaust with comments about Mengele through to claims that Muslims started slavery, Candace Owens has the capacity to incite discord in almost every direction...".
+On October 27, 2024, Australia's Immigration Minister Tony Burke said Owens's visa had been canceled based on her "capacity to incite discord", stating "From downplaying the impact of the Holocaust with comments about Mengele through to claims that Muslims started slavery, Candace Owens has the capacity to incite discord in almost every direction...."
 On October 14, 2025, she lost her High Court challenge over the Australian Government's decision to deny her entry to Australia.
 In a unanimous decision, the judges ruled that "Australia's freedoms applied to Australian citizens and residents.
 (Ms Owens) has never been a member of the 'people' of Australia...
 It simply does not apply to her".

 In November 2024, Owens was barred from entering New Zealand after her entertainer's work permit was refused, with the cited reason being that visas could not be granted to those excluded from another country.
 However, on December 12, following a request by Owens for Ministerial Intervention, New Zealand's Associate Immigration Minister Chris Penk reversed Immigration New Zealand's decision to deny her a work visa.
-It was later reported that the advocacy group New Zealand Free Speech Union had lobbied Penks into reversing Immigration New Zealand's decision to bar Owens entry into New Zealand.
+It was later reported that the advocacy group Free Speech Union had lobbied Penks into reversing Immigration New Zealand's decision to bar Owens entry into New Zealand.